Adesewa-Ajibade/Climate-Twitter-Analysis-/README.md

 # 🌍 Climate Change Sentiment Analysis (2006-2019)

 ## 📌 Project Overview

-This project analyses over **15.79 million climate-related tweets** to understand how public sentiment and stance toward climate change have evolved over a 13-year period.
-It also identifies the key topics and regions driving **divisive and aggressive discourse**.
+This project analyses over 15.79 million climate-related tweets collected between 2006 and 2019 to examine how public sentiment and stance toward climate change have changed over time.
+The study also explores the major topics and regions contributing to divisive and aggressive online discourse surrounding climate-related discussions.

-The analysis was conducted using **SQL for data processing** and **Power BI for visualization**, following a full end-to-end data analysis workflow.
+The analysis was carried out using SQL for data cleaning, transformation, and querying, while Power BI was used to develop interactive visualizations and dashboards.
+The project follows a complete end-to-end data analytics process, from raw data preparation to insight generation and reporting.

 ---